 I think the hardest thing for new bloggers is to keep going.
 When you’re just starting out, there won’t be many readers and it will feel like no one hears what you have to say.
 Believe me, every blogger went through that at some point.
 You’ll just have to stick with it and keep writing.
 Things will improve as you build up your content.
 Here are a few tips to keep you going.

 Blog about something you’re interested in.
 Blogging will take a lot of time and you should blog about something you’re interested in.
 Blogging about your interest is the easiest way to create a genuine voice.
-It’s really difficult to write about something you don’t care about and to also make it interesting.
-Besides, why would you want to blog about something you aren’t interested in?
+It’s really difficult to write about something you don’t care about and it’s not fun.
+Why would you want to blog about something you aren’t interested in?

 Set a schedule and stick with it.
 I think this is the biggest factor that kept me going in the beginning.
 I set a schedule to blog MWF and I stuck with it no matter what.
 Blogging became a part of my routine.
 If I didn’t have a set schedule, I probably wouldn’t have been able to keep it up.
 At Fit by 40, I will blog once per week.